JesusFilm/arclight-event-tracker/README.md

 ## Example

 See the `Example/` directory for a complete working example of how to integrate the EventTracker into your iOS application.

+## Development

+To run the example project:

+ clone the repo, and run `pod install` from the Example directory first.